ashi009/bestroutetb/README.md

     Default not set.

-*Note that*, this script is not complete, as it only analysis the base IP of the block in the route table.
-But the some IPs in it could be routed to other gateway.
+*Note that*, this script is not complete, as it only analysis the base IP of the block of each APNIC/nonAPNIC delegation.
+But some IPs in a block could be routed to other gateway than its base IP's.